Ninedeadeyes/7-Dungeons-Deep/README.md

 29/09/2020

-Attempting to modulise the game.
+Attempting to modularize the game.
 Originally all code is within game.py but hopefully we will be able to seperate the code to different modules.
 (Work in progress )

 Even though Enemies can be modulated with  turtle.ontimer(lambda: self.move(block,bob),t=random.randint(100,300))